datalad-handbook/book/docs/basics/101-130-yodaproject.rst

     **Use cases for DataLad's Python API**

-    "Why should one use the Python API?
-Can we not do everything necessary via the command line already?
-Does Python add anything to this?" asks somebody.
+    Using the command line or the Python API of DataLad are both valid ways to accomplish the same results.

-    It is completely up to on you and dependent on your preferred workflow whether you decide to use the command line or the Python API of DataLad for the majority of tasks.
-Both are valid ways to accomplish the same results.
+    Depending on your workflows, using the Python API can help to automate dataset operations, provides an alternative to the command line, or could be useful for scripting reproducible data analyses.
-    One advantage of using the Python API is the ``Dataset`` though:
+    One unique advantage of the Python API is the ``Dataset``:
-    Given that the command line ``datalad`` command has a startup time (even when doing nothing) of ~200ms, this means that there is the potential for substantial speed-up when doing many calls to the API, and using a persistent Dataset object instance.
+    As the Python API does not suffer from the startup time cost of the command line, there is the potential for substantial speed-up when doing many calls to the API, and using a persistent Dataset object instance.

 .. importantnote:: Use DataLad in languages other than Python